yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Mali moment #1, along with Adreno.

 The solution byte[] implemented to solve this specific issue is the usual for the lack of hardware support.
 If you can’t run it, emulate it!
+Those are very enthusiastic walks.
 These platforms support storage atomics, so by performing a compare-and-swap loop to atomically (in the thread safety sense, not radioactive) write a value to a memory location, 8-bit and 16-bit values can be written to larger 32-bit memory words without tearing the value seen by other threads.

 {{< imgs
 	"./mk11.png| Dear gods, you don’t need to make the menu low resolution too (Mortal Kombat 11)"